felippe-regazio/web-elements/source/el-accordion/readme.md

 # Styling

-This is a standard HTML extended, so you can freely style it, apply your own classes, ids, attributes, etc.
+This is a standard HTML element extended, so you can freely style it, apply your own classes, ids, attributes, etc.
 You may use the `[is="el-accordion"]` element selector to target this element on your CSS.